 At 12 pm we meet in the lobby of our hotel for introductions, a light lunch and a quick spin in the area.
 Before dinner, opt to take a walk in town or enjoy an aperitif before a well deserved dinner featuring the local fresh catch of the day.

 From Pesaro we ride into fields and family farm plots en route to Urbino, a thriving cultural center and college town whose fairytale skyline is visible for miles.
-In the evening, the main piazza is often filled with townspeople, university students, artists, and musicians from around the world.
 Today you'll feel as if you've be transported back in time to the Middle Ages, discovering more of Urbino on a walking tour with a local guide, surrounded by historical buildings and a unique atmosphere.

 Today we set out for the roughly hewn Le Marche region.
-Oddly patched with farmland and forests, it seems rather surreal.
-Le Marche was once a very poor region: now many small industries thrive throughout the region.
-As if in response to their rugged, harsh surroundings, the Marchegiani are industrious, very private people.
 Lunch is at a Slow Food establishment in Cagli featuring local fresh food.
 The ride ends in Gola Rossa, a spectacular gorge that is visible for miles and winds through a wonderful mountain farmland where underground rivers have carved the immense Grotte di Frassasi.
 The extra loop to the monastery of Fonte Avellana offers a spectacular, challenging climb for those interested.
 Tonight, stay far away from civilization, at a place with a great spa - perfect for relaxing after a satisfying ride.

 This morning we will visit the very fascinating Grotte di Frasassi, the largest grottoes in Europe.
 Following our visit we'll bike through a beautiful river valley, then climb up one of the gentlest passes of the Apennines to arrive, after an incredible descent, into the well-preserved medieval town of Gubbio.